tomrplummer/blue-eyes/README.md

 This is a "toy" project/file generater for projects using Sinatra, Sequel, Haml and Tailwind.css.

-It doesn't necessarily use sane defaults and only works "fully" on macos.
+It doesn't necessarily use sane defaults, isn't flexible and only works "fully" on macos.
 Again, a toy project.

 Sequel and foreman (if using bin/dev) are expected to be installed globally.